tomas-fryza/avr-course/labs/05-uart/README.md

    * `AT+CWLAPOPT=1,6` - Limit the list to `rssi` and `ssid` parameters only
    * `AT+CWLAP` - List `ssid` and `rssi` parameters of available Wi-Fi APs (takes few seconds)

-   The complete list and description of all AT commands are available [here](https://github.com/tomas-fryza/avr-course/blob/master/docs/esp8266_at_instruction_set.pdf).
+   The complete list and description of all AT commands are available [here](https://github.com/tomas-fryza/avr-course/blob/master/docs/esp8266_at_instruction_set.pdf) or [here](https://digilent.com/reference/pmod/pmodesp32/reference-manual).
 To avoid a conflict with Wi-Fi module, remove the Tx and Rx wires when uploading the firmware and put them back after the upload is complete.

 4. Program a piece of code to calculate even parity bit from received value.